close-dev-team/partner-sdk-php/README.md

 ## Features

-* Provides a very easy way to communicate with our [partner API][partner-api-doc] for all of the supported endpoints.
+* Provides a very easy way to communicate with our [Partner API](https://partner.closeapi.nl/api/documentation) for all of the supported endpoints.
 This means that we always fetch the correct data based on your API credentials.
-* It is built on the latest software, with the highest security standards and following the [PSR conventions][PSR].
+* It is built on the latest software, with the highest security standards and following the [PSR conventions](https://www.php-fig.org/psr/).
+* You can provide your own Http client as a dependency of the client builder and providing the instance in the options object.
+You have an example above.
-* We use [Guzzle][guzzle] to generate these requests and we make use of its technology (async requests, middlewares, etc.).
+* We use [Curl Client](https://github.com/php-http/curl-client) to generate these requests, and we make use of its technology (async requests, middlewares, etc.).
-* We provide a data structure of our domain that can be easily used by external PHP applications.
+* We provide a data structure f our domain that can be easily used by external PHP applications.
 * We give back clear responses and exceptions in case something doesn't go as expected.

 ## Contributing